 2022 has been a whirlwind.
 My small covid era parties of 2-4 guests have returned to the normal 6-12 count.
 With the larger groups of 15-17 back on the coast renting rad houses for supreme parties.
 Combining that with my kids in little league, I look back and can’t believe summer is upon us.
 Not much has changed over the years, I still love cooking for private parties and bringing the highlights of each season to the table.
-Always focused on inspiration and bringing unexpected creativity to every dinner.
+Always focused on inspiration and bringing unexpected creativity to every dinner…with a smile.

 For instance: The orange sauce in the metal bowl pictured to the left is a roasted honey nut squash vinaigrette that went underneath a celery root, apple and kohlrabi salad with fresh pickled beets.
 Shown below is Fresh yellow fin sashimi with almond/Fresno chile chimichurri with aligot potatoes.